JohnAdib/symfony-sample-pricing/README.md

 - [x] write installation manual
 - [ ] implement a class to read from Excel
 - [x] import data to database
+- [ ] empty table before new import
 - [ ] add index to search fields
 - [x] extract important data from values and save inside new fields
 - [ ] check exactly duplicate records and only insert once